micycle8778/host/README.md

-host offers files over http instead of ftp or ssh, making files much more accessible to any device with a browser (which is every device). your browser can also render html, svgs, pictures, videos, pdfs, etc. without the need of additional software. ofcource, host is read-only, so if you need your clients to write to your server too, it's better to use real file sharing software/protocols. any linux box should have built-in support for sftp.
+host offers files over http instead of ftp or ssh, making files much more accessible to any device with a browser (which is every device). your browser can also render html, svgs, pictures, videos, pdfs, etc. without the need of additional software. of cource, host is read-only, so if you need your clients to write to your server too, it's better to use real file sharing software/protocols. any linux box should have built-in support for sftp.